Jameela Jamil Reveals She Was Threatened, Punched In The Face By Men She Rejected

 In a follow-up tweet, she added lightly, “Let a b**** live.”

-Another woman responded to Jamil and noted that it was “gross” that she had to explain that she had a boyfriend in order to “let the man down easy.”
+Another woman responded to Jamil, and noted that it was “gross” that she had to explain that she had a boyfriend in order to “let the man down easy.”

-The reply prompted Jamil to share another experience.
-When she was only 19, a man approached her to make an advance and she simply said “No, thank you.”
+The reply prompted Jamil to share another experience via Twitter.
+When she was only 19, a man reportedly approached her to make an advance, and she simply said “No, thank you.”
 The man’s response was to punch Jamil in the face.

 “After that whether or not I have a boyfriend, I say I do.
 Being a woman is truly, constantly scary.
 It’s like existing on thin ice,” the 33-year-old actress said.